RNGDet: Road Network Graph Detection by Transformer in Aerial Images: Introduction

 The remainder of this article is organized as follows.
 Section II introduces related works.
-Section III describes the network structure and working pipeline of RNGDet.
-Section IV presents experimental results, discussions and limitations.
-Section V concludes this paper.
+Section III describes the structure and working pipeline of RNGDet.
+Section IV presents experimental results, discussions, and limitations.
+Conclusions and future work are drawn in the last section.